 Mental Health Monday: Dealing with previous birth trauma during pregnancy

-Now, there are worse births, but this was not okay.
+Now, I am pragmatic.
+I know there are worse births, but this was not okay.
 I was not okay.
-This whole ordeal was followed by a harrowing week in hospital as my son fought jaundice and I was readmitted because of infection caused by retained placenta.
+This whole ordeal was followed by a harrowing week in hospital.
+As my son fought jaundice, just about escaping transfusion I was readmitted because of infection caused by retained placenta.

 What’s going on this time then?